GriffithUniLibrary/research-data-management/content/2-library_resources.md

 - Human participants?
 What is the correct consent to ask?
 - Do you want to re-use the data created from this project for future projects?
 - Good planning takes into account legal and ethical implications and facilitates future-proofing your research data.
-{% include figure.html img="2022-08-Data-collect-create.jpg" alt="Image showing worked example of data management plan" caption="Example data management plan" width="100%" %}
+{% include figure.html img="2022-08-Data-collect-create.jpg" alt="Image showing worked example of data management plan" caption="Example data management plan: Data collection-creation" width="100%" %}

  **Data Collection**